 YellowBelly Brewery sits at the intersection of George Street and Water Street in downtown St. Johns, the oldest city in North America.
 It is now a part of St. John’s heritage and survived the Great St. John’s Fire of 1892.
 Hence, it’s one of Newfoundland’s Historic Site.
 There is a beam in the Underbelly that dates back 1700s.

 Did you know?
 The brewery is called YellowBelly because of the irish immigrants in Newfoundland.
 The “Yellowbellies” were an Irish faction hailing from County Wexford who once famously tied strips of yellow cloth around their middles in a hurling match against the Cornish champions.

 They brew their beers in the restaurant itself as it is both a Brewery and a Public House.
 You can do a brewery tour to get a better understanding of the beer brewing process.
 They have a list of their regular beers plus 1-2 seasonal beers every few weeks to a month, depending on demand or availability.

-I got to try the YellowBelly Beer Sampler: 5 samples for $8.75:
+I got to try the YellowBelly Beer Sampler, which has 5 samples for $8.75.

 From left to right then bottom:

 1. Wexford Wheat – This is their lightest beer.
 The wheat lends a green apple/sour plum to the middle of the palate.

 I’m a big fan of wheat beer since I prefer my beers less bitter.
 This was very light and highly refreshing.
 I can definitely drink the most pints with this.

 2. YellowBelly Pale Ale – Full-bodied malt base counter balanced by a significant bitterness.

 I’m generally not a big fan of IPA because of it’s bitterness, so this was my least favourite among the beer.
 However, the beer wasn’t a bitter as IPAs.